Low-brow clipboard integration with remote X

 I searched the web for a fix and unsurprisingly found that plenty of people have had the same idea:

-# copy in X, run this, then paste locally
+# perform a copy in X, then run this, then paste locally

 ssh server.home xclip -selection clipboard -out | pbcopy